tliron/pygobject-example/README.md

 	sudo apt-get install gcc-4.4 valac-0.14 gobject-introspection libgirepository1.0-dev

-For an example using autotools and Vala, see the libgda-vala branch, see: http://git.gnome.org/browse/libgda
+For an example using autotools and Vala, see the libgda-vala branch of http://git.gnome.org/browse/libgda